 - Connect the CM Display and open the ColorMunki Display software application.

 Turn off “ADC” and do not use the video LUTs to adjust brightness by opening the ColorMunki Display “Preferences” window with the ColorMunki plugged in.
 Follow these instructions to turn these functions off:

-- On Mac…go to “ColorMunki Display” in the menu bar and click on “Preferences”.
+- Open ColorMunki Display with the Munki connected.
+Go to “ColorMunki Display” in the menu bar and click on “Preferences”.

 - Uncheck “Achieve display luminance value using video LUTs” and uncheck “Enable ADC”.
-Select “White LED” for your Technology Type if it is an Apple display manufactured after 2009 .
+Select “White LED” for your Technology Type if it is an Apple display manufactured after 2009.
+If this is the new 4K 21.5" or 5K 27" Retina iMac manufactured in Late 2015 or later, select "GB-LED (RG Phosphor)" for the Technology Type.
 Click “OK” to save these settings and close the “Preferences” window.

 - Select “Profile My Display”.

 - When profiling, select the “Advanced” method and use D65 for the white point target and select the bottom radio button to choose a target luminance of 120 cd/m2.
 If you have been using other target settings or your print lab recommends other settings, feel free to use them.

 - Uncheck both of the “Advanced Options” (Ambient Light Smart Control and Flare Correct) and click “Next”.